bakkerjarr/NetTrafClassificationExploration/README.md

 # NetTrafClassificationExploration
-Contains code that I am using to explore and learn about classification of network traffic.
+Contains code that was used  to explore and learn about classification the of network traffic.